 Clicking the images will take you to the RCSB PDB 3D-viewer, where you can rotate the structures to get a better impression of how they are built:

-Connecting strands and helices: The Rossmann fold
+Connecting strands and helices: The Rossmann fold - coenzyme binding domain

 The strands within parallel and anti-parallel β-sheets (discussed earlier) may be connected by different structural elements like loops, helices or coil regions (without defined secondary structure).
 Probably the simplest and most common connectivity is made by loops, like in a hairpin described earlier.
 The example below shows the Rossmann fold, after Michael G. Rossmann, a protein crystallographer who solved the structure of lactate dehydrogenase, the first structure that contained this domain type.
 It is also the only protein fold named after the person who discovered it.
 Rossmann fold domains are involved in binding nucleotide cofactors of enzymatic reactions like NADH, FAD, FMN, etc. A discussion of details and the history of the Rossmann fold can be found on Proteopedia.